SichangHe/DKU_signature_work/README.md

-# FedCampus: a Privacy-Preserving Data Platform for Smart Campus
+# FedCampus: A Privacy-Preserving Data Platform for Smart Campus

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]